z3bg/iris/README.md

 ![Feed](https://github.com/irislib/iris/raw/master/img/feed.png)

-At the time of writing this, Iris supports only public messaging.
+At the time of writing this, all messages on Iris are public.

 ## Web of trust
 You can create new Iris accounts (technically: cryptographic keypairs) at will, without asking for anyone's permission, but only the users whose web of trust upvoted your account will see its posts.